Digital-Preservation-Finland/dpres-siptools/README.rst

     pip install -r requirements_github.txt

-Package "openssl-devel" and gcc might be needed in your system for M2Crypto.
+openssl-devel and gcc packages might be required in your system to install M2Crypto.

 Optional: To make digital object validation possible, install the validation software listed in dpres-ipt README file,
 see: https://github.com/Digital-Preservation-Finland/dpres-ipt